TanguyLallemand/similarity-graph/README.md

 Python_align is a python script permitting to construct a network graph based on similarity between different DNA sequences from a fasta file.
 All files necessary are accessible on this [repository](https://bitbucket.org/TanguyLallemand/python_align/src/master/)

-##Why this script is particular?
+## Why this script is particular?

-Save in multiple format.
-fully modular script so it s quite easy to change configuration following needs of a particular experience.
-Can export output graph in JSON to be displayed in a browser using Javascript.
+### Features Implemented

+First of all, this script allows you to save your output graphs in different formats.
+It is of course possible to save it in gefx but also in png or pdf.
+In addition, it is possible to export the data in a json file and display an output graph in a web browser via a Javascript script.
 This allows to have beautiful graphics managed in d3.js with possible interactions.
 In addition, it is then possible to implement the result of the script in any web page.

-##How this script was configured
+This script is a fully modular script so it is quite easy to change configuration following needs of a particular experience or adapt it to a bigger project.

+### Pairwise 2 particular configuration

-Python_align works based on a Biopython alignment function called Pairwise.
+Python_align works based on a Biopython alignment function called Pairwise 2.
 This function is powerful and allows a fine configuration to meet various needs.
-Here is how Pairwise was configured for this algorithm.
+Here is how Pairwise 2 was configured for this algorithm.

 Pairwise permit to perform global or local alignment.
 For this script we choose to work using global alignments.
 In fact, we want to know if sequences are globally similar.
 Local alignments are mostly used to search for sub sequences.
 We need to configure global alignment function to perform alignment as wanted.
 To do it we can give two parameters:
   - First parameter set up matches and mismatches.
 We give a match score for identical chars, a mismatch score is given if characters are different (correspond to m code)
   - Second set up gaps.
 Moreover, same gap penalties are applied on both sequences (s code).

-For calculate score, we can add supplementary parameters.
+For calculate score supplementary parameters were added.
   - Match score: 2
   - Mismatch score: -1
   - Opening Gap: -0.5